Akselera Tech

 Geographic ReachLimited, localStatewide

 Match your keywords to buyer intent, not topic interest.
-The difference between "custom tiki hut builders Florida" and "tiki hut ideas" is the difference between a customer ready to write a check and someone browsing Pinterest.
+"Custom tiki hut builders Florida" versus "tiki hut ideas" — that's the difference between a customer ready to write a check and someone browsing Pinterest.
 Every dollar spent on the wrong intent is a dollar lost.
-This applies to every service business: bid on what people search when they are ready to hire, not when they are still thinking.
+Bid on what people search when they're ready to hire, not when they're still thinking.

-For a deeper look at identifying the right keywords, see High-Intent Keywords for Service Businesses.
+For keyword selection, see High-Intent Keywords for Service Businesses.

 Case Study 2: Bariatric Surgery Center — CPL Cut by 41.6%

-A bariatric surgery center based in Tijuana, Mexico, serving patients from the United States and Canada seeking weight loss surgery abroad.
-The center offered multiple procedure types including gastric sleeve, gastric bypass, and lap band surgery.
-The existing Google Ads campaigns were driving traffic to the clinic's homepage regardless of which procedure the searcher was looking for.
+A bariatric surgery center in Tijuana, Mexico, serving patients from the US and Canada.
+They offered gastric sleeve, gastric bypass, and lap band surgery.
+The problem was straightforward: every campaign drove traffic to the clinic's homepage, regardless of which procedure the searcher wanted.

-Cost per lead was high and rising.
-The homepage served as the landing page for every campaign, meaning someone searching for "gastric sleeve surgery cost" landed on the same page as someone searching for "lap band surgery Mexico."
-The mismatch between search intent and page content was killing conversion rates.
-Ad copy was generic, failing to differentiate between procedure types.
+Someone searching "gastric sleeve surgery cost" landed on the same page as someone searching "lap band surgery Mexico."
+That mismatch was killing conversion rates.
+CPL was high and rising.
+Ad copy was generic.

-The optimization involved a complete overhaul of the ad-to-landing-page experience:
+The fix involved a complete overhaul of the ad-to-landing-page experience:

 1. Custom landing pages per procedure — Each surgery type got its own dedicated landing page with procedure-specific information, pricing, recovery timelines, and patient testimonials.
 A searcher looking for gastric sleeve information saw a page about gastric sleeve, not a general clinic overview.